Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

 1. Open the website and inspect the index HTML file.
 2. Decode a comment left by the developer within the index using ROT13 (Caesar Cipher)
 3. Recover the temporary bypass header from the comment decoded from ROT13.
-4. Open the website within Burp Suite's PortSwigger turning on Proxy Intercepts after connecting.
+4. Open the website within Burp Suite's PortSwigger, turning on Proxy Intercepts after connecting.
 5. Input the email provided in the description and any password.
 6. Add the bypass header to the login HTTP request.
-7. Forward the login request to the website uncovering the flag.
+7. Forward the login request to the website, uncovering the flag.

 **Code / Commands / Images**